-Nearly 23,000 Americans die by firearm suicide every year – 63 every single day.
+More than 23,000 Americans die by firearm suicide every year – 64 every single day.
 Due to the high lethality and easy accessibility of firearms, firearms are used in half of all US suicides.
 In order to effectively reduce suicide in America, we must address access to lethal means.

 Firearm suicide prevention interventions that reduce access to firearms at different levels of the social ecological model (SEM) framework include: extreme risk laws, voluntary self-prohibition policies, policies that reduce the availability of firearms, gun shop projects, lethal means safety counseling, and safer storage practices.

 Gun shop projects: Gun Shop Projects build on partnerships between firearms retailers, ranges, and clubs and public health experts.
 Gun Shop Projects provide retailers, instructors, and customers of all experience levels with firearm suicide prevention educational materials.

 Lethal means safety counseling: Lethal means safety counseling is the process that healthcare providers undertake to determine if an individual at risk for suicide has access to lethal means of suicide attempt.
 The provider then works with the individual and their family or friends to reduce access until the risk of suicide decreases.

 Extreme risk laws: Extreme risk laws are evidence-based, bipartisan state policies that temporarily prohibit the purchase and possession of a firearm by persons demonstrating behavioral risk factors for harming themselves or others.